CatAndVinyl/Neural-Networks/README.md

 ## Example Usage

 ### Generate Names
+1. Edit `names.txt` or replace it with another file of words

-1. Open the Jupyter Notebook `generate_names.ipynb`:
+2. Open the Jupyter Notebook `Makemore5.ipynb`:

     ```bash
-    jupyter notebook generate_names.ipynb
+    jupyter notebook Makemore5.ipynb
     ```

-2. Follow the instructions in the notebook to train and generate new names based on the provided input.

-### Generate Companies

-1. Open the Jupyter Notebook `generate_companies.ipynb`:

-    ```bash
-    jupyter notebook generate_companies.ipynb
-    ```

-2. Follow the instructions in the notebook to train and generate new company names.

-### Generate Scrabble-like Words

-1. Open the Jupyter Notebook `generate_scrabble_words.ipynb`:

-    ```bash
-    jupyter notebook generate_scrabble_words.ipynb
-    ```

-2. Follow the instructions in the notebook to train and generate new English-like babble using valid Scrabble words.
+3. Run each cell to train the model; the generated text will appear in the last cell

 ## Contributing